 Of course (of course!), it’s not all bad news.
 Many teachers made comments that reflect a growth mindset.
 This teacher learned to love Group Investigations, despite initial reservations:

 “…she feels that student-centered learning can be uncomfortable for the teacher, but her value of the model outweighs the fear of using it.” (p152)

-This teacher got better at Advance Organizers by trying Advance Organizers:
+This teacher got better at Advance Organizers by (guess what?) trying out Advance Organizers:

 [She] described how she used to struggle to plan big ideas appropriate for Advance Organizer lessons, but that she has become much more comfortable and fluent in doing so (p157)

 We want educators with growth mindsets, so let’s create environments that support them.
-I recommend checking out the #observeMe movement, but here are some quick ideas:
+I recommend checking out the #observeMe movement from edu-pal Robert Kaplinsky.

 - Open up your classroom!
-We have to let other people see us teach if we want to become comfortable making mistakes:
+We have to let other people watch us work if we want to become comfortable making mistakes: